vpanyushenko/bubbles/src/docs/markdown/modal/01-props.md

 ---

+options.**type** `"default"|"side"` <br>
+The default modal is displayed in the middle, but a modal can also be full height on the side.
+A modal that has a form component with more than 2 inputs, or 1 select input, will default to the side.

+---

 options.**img** `string` <br>
 The path to an image to display at the top of the modal.
 Good to use then there is not a lot of content in the modal.